Anushka Shetty: Early life and education

-Film career

-2005–2008
+Career

+Early work (2005–2008)

-Shetty made her acting debut in Puri Jagannadh's 2005 Telugu film Super, where she featured alongside Nagarjuna and Ayesha Takia.
-IndiaGlitz said "The two girls, Ayesha and Anushka, are cool and chic.
-Their angles and curves provide all the glamour and keep you engrossed.
-What about their acting?
-Well, they are in this film for it." and Sify stated, "The sexy girls Ayesha and Anushka show off their bodies."
+Shetty made her acting debut in 2005 with Puri Jagannadh's Super, where she featured alongside Nagarjuna and Ayesha Takia.
+Sify stated, "The sexy girls Ayesha and Anushka show off their bodies."
 For her performance, she earned her first nomination for the Filmfare Award for Best Supporting Actress – Telugu.
-The same year, she acted in another film Maha Nandi, opposite Srihari and Sumanth.
+The same year, she acted in another film Mahanandi, opposite Srihari and Sumanth.
 IndiaGlitz said, "Anushka looks comely ---and that is what she seems to be in for." but added, "The script has been stitched and the seams look frayed."
 Sify stated that it "starts promisingly with a racy first half but goes awry and the tempo slackens post interval." and added, "Anushka looks ravishing thanks to Vasu's camera which is a major plus for the film."

 In 2006, she had four releases, the first being S. S. Rajamouli's Vikramarkudu, where she was paired with Ravi Teja.
-Kishore of Nowrunning.com said "The high points of the movie are the flawless acting of Raviteja and the lusciousness of Anushka.
-Raviteja has got all the ingredients that an actor should have and Anushka has all the assets to that a woman ought to have." and Sify said that Anushka "is definitely a highlight."

-She next starred in the film Astram, a remake of the 1999 Hindi film Sarfarosh, following which she debuted in the Tamil film industry, acting in the Sundar C.-directed action flick Rendu, sharing screen space with R. Madhavan.
+Kishore of Nowrunning.com said "The high points of the movie are the flawless acting of Ravi Teja and the lusciousness of Anushka.
+Anushka has all the assets to that a woman ought to have." and Sify said that Anushka "is definitely a highlight."
+It was a commercial success.
+She next starred in the film Astram, a remake of the 1999 Hindi film Sarfarosh, following which she debuted in the Tamil film industry, acting in the Sundar C-directed action flick Rendu, sharing screen space with R. Madhavan.
 Later that year, she made a special appearance alongside Mega star Chiranjeevi in A. R. Murugadoss' directorial debut in Telugu, Stalin.

-Her first release in 2007 was Lakshyam which was a success in box office, after which she starred in Raghava Lawrence's Don opposite Nagarjuna again.
+Her first release in 2007 was Lakshya which was a success in box office, after which she starred in Raghava Lawrence's Don opposite Nagarjuna again.
 The former, in particular, succeeded at the box office.
 In 2008 she had appeared in six films.
 Okka Magaadu was the first release, in which she played one of three female leads.
 Nandamuri Balakrishna was the actor opposite her in Okka Magaadu.
-Her next releases Swagatam alongside Jagapati Babu and Bhumika Chawla and Baladur opposite Ravi Teja garnered poor reviews and box office returns.
+Her next releases Swagatam alongside Jagapathi Babu and Bhumika Chawla and Baladoor opposite Ravi Teja garnered poor reviews and box office returns.
 She next appeared in the film Souryam with Gopichand which became a box office hit.
+Her last release that year was Chintakayala Ravi opposite Venkatesh.